back-kh/PALM-GAN/README.md

-# 📜 Generate, Transform, and Clean: The Role of GANs and Transformers in Palm Leaf Manuscript Generation and Enhancement
+# 📜 Generate, Transform, and Clean: The Role of GANs and Transformers in Palm Leaf Manuscript Generation and Enhancement [Updated]

 This repository accompanies the paper: